 - f.
 Muscle pain - g.
 Headache - h.
 Sore throat - i.
 New loss of taste or smell - j.
 Congestion or runny nose - k.
 Nausea or vomiting - ι.
 Diarrhea - ii.
 SSH will take the following actions: - iii.
 SSH requires the employee to notify their Human Resource Manager immediately - a.
 SteelSummit Ohio & SteelSummit TN.
 Michelle Petersen 615.779.0609 - b.
 Magic Grand Rapids & Magic Decatur: Brenda Ritsema 616.532.1347 - d.
 If notification by the employee is made through their supervisor, it is the responsibility of the supervisor to notify the Human Resource Manager. - iv.
-The company will ensure the employee that he/she will not be identified by name to their co-workers as showing symptoms while keeping in compliance with the Americans With Disabilities Act ("ADA") and HIPPA. - v.
-Instruct the employee to self-quarantine at home and seek professional medical attention.
-(The Company's Health Joy App is an option). - vi.
+The company will ensure the employee that he/she will not be identified by name to their co-workers as showing symptoms while keeping in compliance with the Americans With Disabilities Act ("ADA") and HIPPA. - Instruct the employee to seek medical attention (The Company's Health Joy App is an option) and self-isolate for a minimum of 10 days and 24 hours after the fever is gone without fever reducing medicine and the symptoms have significantly improved - vi.
 If a COVID 19 test is administered and the employee does not have COVID 19, then the employee may return to work providing they have a return to work note from a medical professional. - vii.
 If a COVID 19 test is administered and the employee test positive for the COVID 19 virus, then SSH will follow the guidelines in section 7E of the Infectious Disease Prevention Plan. - viii.
 Arrangements will be made for the employee whose job function allows them to work remotely from home.
 For those non-exempt hourly employees that cannot work remotely, the employee will receive compensation according to SSH and Federal Guidelines.